|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The tender vegetables, cheesy sauce, flavorful meatballs, and crunchy breadcrumb topping all combine to make an incredibly good main dish.
-I added a bit more sauce because the meatballs take up extra room in the dish.

 One tip: do not use chopped broccoli in this recipe.
 You need the bigger broccoli florets so they hold their shape during all of the cooking and baking.